cyberbotics/benchmark-record-action/README.md

 We create a temporary storage directory `/tmp/animation` and modify the world file to add a `Supervisor` running the `animator.py` controller and we set the robot's controller to \<extern\>.

-We then build Webots and the competitor's controller inside Docker containers.
+We then run Webots and the competitor's controller inside Docker containers.
 We first launch Webots and when it is waiting for a connection of an external controller, we launch the controller container.

-The animator records and saves the animation files and the benchmark performance into the temporary storage.
+The animator records and saves the animation files and the benchmark performance in the temporary storage.

 The animation files are renamed as `animation.json` and `scene.x3d` files and are moved to their own directory `storage/wb_animation_{id}`.
 If there is an old animation, it gets overwritten.
 The `competitors.txt` file is also updated with the new recorded performance.